blackmann/resteasy/README.md

 These may feel foreign at first sight, but they make it easy for you to implement services that are not directly coupled to HTTP request methods.
 This also allows to test your service implementations in isolation from HTTP request processing.

+### Hooks

+[TODO: Write]

+## Constraints

+This library does not intend to be an omnipotent library for developing rest services.
+Therefore, features will be limited to very few options.
+Since this library is based on `gin`, 1. you can implement custom behavior with [hooks](#hooks) or 2. implement your service from scratch.